Andrew Jaipaul, 21, was stabbed to death on a housing estate in Holloway, north London, on Sunday 26 June 2011.

-Andrew, a painter and decorator who lived in Birnam Road, Holloway, suffered a total of 25 stab wounds to his head, chest, back and legs and was pronounced dead at the scene.
+Andrew, an aspiring fashion designer who lived in Birnam Road, Holloway, suffered a total of 25 stab wounds to his head, chest, back and legs and was pronounced dead at the scene.

 They went on trial at the Old Bailey on May 16, 2013.
-The prosecution case is that Andrew was attacked by members of the 'Busy Blocks' gang at the height of a feud with rival groups known as the 'Wray Kray' and 'Crouch Hall' gangs.
+The prosecution case was that Andrew was attacked by members of the 'Busy Block' gang at the height of a feud with rival groups known as the 'Wray Kray' and 'Crouch Hall' gangs.

-Prosecutor Zoe Johnson QC said Andrew had been 'in the wrong place at the wrong time'.
+Prosecutor Zoe Johnson QC said Andrew was simply 'in the wrong place at the wrong time'.